-The Image Noise Reduction core has two enable options: the ACLKEN pin (hardware clock enable), and the software reset option provided via the AXI4-Lite control interface (when present).
+The Image Noise Reduction core has two enable options: the ACLKEN pin (hardware clock enable), and the software reset option provided through the AXI4-Lite control interface (when present).

-ACLKEN is by no means synchronized internally to AXI4-Stream frame processing therefore de-asserting ACLKEN for extended periods of time may lead to image tearing.
+ACLKEN may not be synchronized internally to AXI4-Stream frame processing therefore de-asserting ACLKEN for extended periods of time may lead to image tearing.